-The character of arranged marriages has changed dramatically
+The character of arranged marriages is changing dramatically

 This subject has been the central focus of many marital discussions amongst desi folk and beyond.
-Be it in the UK, USA, India, Pakistan, Bangladesh or any other related country for that matter.
+Be it in the UK, USA, India, Pakistan, Bangladesh, Sri Lanka or any other related country for that matter.

-Trends and changes in the structure and fabric of desi life has had an impact on the foundations of uniting two people for marriage.
+Trends and changes in the structure and fabric of Desi life have had an impact on the foundations of uniting two people for marriage.